magento-mpi/magento2/app/code/Magento/CustomerFinance/README.md

-Module Magento\CustomerFinance implements feature to import/export store credit and reward customer data.
-It is implemented as separate module near to Magento\ScheduledImportExport to improve modularity and clarify dependencies.
+The Magento\CustomerFinance module handles the import and export of the store credit and reward customer data.
-The module joins basic customer data with reward and customer balance information to be able to import/export customer data with the reward and store credit.
-It allows store administrators to both manually and automatically (via a scheduled import/export) import and export this data.
+It extends Magento_CustomerImportExport and joins the basic customer data with reward and customer balance information to enable to import/export of customer data with reward and store credit data.